care0hlyn/care0hlyn.github.io/about.md

 > I love to influence the API, and build products that bridges the relationship between UX & eng.

-> Been in tech for roughly 7+ years (not including the teen years making Xanga layouts via scripting in javascript in the browser).
-I've done the gamut of start-ups, web development, UX/UI, and product development.
+> Been in tech for 7+ years (not including teen years making Xanga layouts via scripting in the browser).
+I've done the gamut of start-ups, agencies, government work, big tech, incubators, UX/UI, front end engineering, and product development.

+> Based in Seattle, but have made memories in San Francisco, Portland, and Los Angeles.

 # education